mdeguzis/SteamOS-Tools/docs/retroarch-info.md

 Some shaders, such as eagle, are of a `.cg` not `.cgp` file extension/type.
 Loading shader presets only works with a `.cgp` file.

 To load cg files, load a cgp shader (i.e. one that you can see), increment the passes by 1 and then go to where it says N/A and navigate to the `.cg` file.
 Alternatively, you can change the first pass, but I suggest adding another pass to add this cg file.

+##My game won't launch from detect core!
+As it was today, 20150607, there are times when building from and active Git source can be a disadvantageous.
+For all the benefits it brings, there will be times when things break.
+In this example a [bad commit](https://github.com/libretro/RetroArch/commit/0eacc9ff30835fc4898b0e25806f96dda150d1b0) broke core detection mechanisms for content loaded.
+However, you can still load the core, then the content just fine.